rcmorano/k8s-baids/README.md

 'k8s-baids' stands for "Kubernetes BASH aids" and it's just a bunch of bash aliases for Kubernetes that grew up and became into a collection of bash functions.

-You can use them in a standalone way (just copy/paste functions or aliases to your own files) or you can use it with [baids](https://github.com/rcmorano/baids), a 32 LOC project to sort and manage bash functions and aliases.
+You can use them in a standalone way (just copy/paste functions or aliases to your own files) or you can use it with [baids], a 32 LOC project to sort and manage bash functions and aliases.

 # Installation